dbrowne/rust_client/README.md

 ## Roadmap

-See the [open issues](https://github.com/dbrowne/rust_client.git/issues) for a list of proposed features (and known issues).
+No real roadmap for this it is just a simple client